jakubboucek/docker-lamp-devstack/README.md

 ### Document Root

-Create custom `APACHE_DOCUMENT_ROOT` environment variable with path to Document Root as the value.
+Create custom `APACHE_DOCUMENT_ROOT` environment variable with the path to Document Root as the value.

 You can also specify it directly with `docker run`: